FaramarzKowsari/turkiye-seismic-intelligence-resilience-platform/README.md

 These checks describe the loaded data structure.
 They do not independently validate sensor calibration, magnitude accuracy, network completeness or the scientific interpretation supplied by the original provider.

+Each workflow should retain the original provider, retrieval time, query settings and transformation steps required to interpret or reproduce the result.

 ## Architecture